ydluo/qdyn/README.md

 ## News

+*28 May 2018* In order to address a problem in the QDYN history tree, the version history of the QDYN repository was rewritten.
+All developers that have cloned the QDYN repository before this date should follow the steps described in [this manual](doc/git_fix_2018-05-28.pdf).
+Users of QDYN that did not make any code changes can simply delete the old repository and clone the latest version to get a clean QDYN repository.

 *May 2018* | Two papers with simulation results based on *QDYN*, published in Tectonophysics - Special Issue on "[Physics of Earthquake Rupture Propagation](https://www.sciencedirect.com/journal/tectonophysics/vol/733/suppl/C)":
   M. van den Ende, J. Chen, J. P. Ampuero and A. Niemeijer *A comparison between rate-and-state friction and microphysical models, based on numerical simulations of fault slip*   (doi:[10.1016/j.tecto.2017.11.040](https://doi.org/10.1016/j.tecto.2017.11.040))